 Michigan’s Dragon at Hardy Dam will be a 47-mile non-motorized multiuse trail that will propel West Michigan into a premier adventure sports destination providing world-class mountain biking, hiking, running, and winter sports experiences.
 Building on our region’s reputation for exceptional outdoor recreational attractions, Michigan’s Dragon at Hardy Dam will be an international platform, drawing visitors from across Michigan and around the World.

 The Dragon Trail runs through Sandy Beach County Park, which offers camping and day-use amenities.
-Also, Sandy Beach County Park serves as the main year-round trailhead for the Dragon on trail Segment 10.
-Additional parking can be found at Hardy Dam County Marine in the South East Parking lot next to a Hardy Dam.
+Also, Sandy Beach County Park serves as the main year-round trailhead for the Dragon on trail Segments 9 and 10.
+Additional parking can be found at Hardy Dam County Marine in the South East Parking lot next to Hardy Dam.
 A Newaygo County Parks Motor Vehicle Permit is required to park at both locations and can be purchased at the self-registration stations or from Park Staff when they are available.